 From 2009-2013, Jerry was PSC’s representative on the board of the Kentucky Infrastructure Authority.
 He developed and implemented the PSC’s training program for water utility officials and was an instructor for that program.

 Jerry is a frequent speaker on utility and local government issues before such organizations as the Kentucky Rural Water Association, Kentucky League of Cities, Kentucky Association of Counties and Utility Management Institute.

-Jerry served for 27 years in the United States Army as a judge advocate before retiring at the rank of Colonel in 2011.
-His service encompassed numerous roles on active duty and in a reserve status.
+Along with his significant experience in the realm of civilian law, Jerry served for 27 years in the U.S. Army as a judge advocate before retiring at the rank of colonel in 2011.
+He occupied numerous roles on active duty and in a reserve status.

 Utility & Energy: Jerry concentrates on public utility law in Kentucky, but also participates in general and commercial litigation, transactions, employment concerns, securities issues and mergers and acquisitions involving gas, electric and water companies.
 He handles all facets of regulatory matters, including the negotiation of complex agreements and representation before state agencies and courts.

 So You Got Caught: Show Cause Enforcement Proceedings Before the Kentucky Public